What is the Test Case?

 - They help determine the most critical end-to-end transactions or the real use of the software applications.

-- Once these Test Scenarios are finalized, test cases need can be easily derived from the Test Cases.
+- Once these Test Scenarios are finalized, test cases can be easily derived from the Test Cases.

 Test case vs. Test scenario

 Here, are significant differences between Test scenario and a Test Case

 |A test scenario contains high-level documentation which describes an end to end functionality to be tested.||Test cases contain definite test steps, data, expected results for testing all the features of an application.|

 |It focuses on more "what to test" than "how to test".||A complete emphasis on "what to test" and "how to test.".|